-A railway line is in course of construction through the irrigation areas from the present terminus of the Dawson Valley line at Baralaba.
-This was completed to Nipan, 13 miles from Theodore, on 30th June, 1926, and completion of the line is anticipated in 1927.
+A railway line is constructed through the irrigation areas from the terminus of the Dawson Valley line at Baralaba to Theodore, the first zone to be settled.

 In order to minimize heavy interest charges accruing during the process of construction, the project has been designed on the zone system, by which one area is prepared for settlement and completed before the next zone is proceeded with.
-Five zones have been designed, each averaging 40,000 acres of irrigated land attached to a considerable acreage of dry lands.
+Five zones have been designed, each comprising a certain area of irrigated land attached to a considerable acreage of dry lands.
 The dry lands will be allotted in proportion to irrigated land held.
-The farms grow smaller as the centre of the zone is approached, till the unit of 121⁄2 acres is the standard immediately adjacent to each central town.
-Though forming an integral part of the gravitation system, each zone will be a separate entity, served by its own central township, and in close connexion with the Dawson Valley railway system now under construction.
+Though forming an integral part of the gravitation system, each zone will be a separate entity, served by its own central township, and in close connexion with the Dawson Valley railway system.